 - 3.1 Planning obligations are an important funding stream to help provide the infrastructure needed to support new growth and development.
 Planning obligations are also referred to as 'Section 106 Agreements' or 'developer contributions'. - 3.2 A planning obligation is a legal obligation under Section 106 of the Town and Country Planning Act 1990 to mitigate the impacts of a new development.
 S106 agreements are most commonly agreed between the local authority and a developer and are attached to a planning permission. - 3.3 Planning obligations help to mitigate the impact of a development to make it acceptable in planning terms.
-Planning obligations may only constitute a reason for granting planning permission if they meet the 3 statutory tests as set out in the Community Infrastructure Levy (CIL) Regulations 2010 (as amended)16 and in paragraph 56 of the NPPF.
+Planning obligations may only constitute a reason for granting planning permission if they meet the three statutory tests as set out in the Community Infrastructure Levy (CIL) Regulations 2010 (as amended)16 and in paragraph 56 of the NPPF.
 The legislation requires that every planning obligation must be: - necessary to make the development acceptable in planning terms, - directly related to the development, and - fairly and reasonably related in scale and kind. - 3.4 In addition to the Borough Council entering into planning obligations, Derbyshire County Council is also responsible for delivering and operating specific areas of large-scale infrastructure required to support development, including as highways, schools, libraries, and waste.
 The County Council's requirements for S106 contributions are set out in its Developer Contributions Protocol.
+(The County Council is shortly to consult on a revised version of the Protocol).
 The County Council is also required to publish its own Infrastructure Funding Statement.
-The Borough Council works closely with the County Council's Planning Services to identify the impact of proposed development and ensure the infrastructure requirements needed to support development are identified through the Local Plan process. - 3.5 The S.106 Report for 2021/22 is set out below.
+The Borough Council works closely with the County Council's Planning Services to identify the impact of proposed development and ensure the infrastructure requirements needed to support development are identified through the Local Plan process. - 3.5 The S.106 Report for 2023/24 is set out below.
 The details are based on the requirements of the CIL Regulations 2010 (as amended).